Marty2105/Marty2105/README.md

 - 👋 Hi, my name is Mart and I am a Dutch software development student
 - 👀 I’m very interested in frontend software development
-- 🌱 I’m currently trying to master my skills on frontend frameworks like React, Vue and Svelte
+- 🌱 I’m currently trying to master my skills on frontend frameworks like React, Angular, Vue and Svelte

 <!---
 Marty2105/Marty2105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.